 Bio coming soon

-Hector works at the Department of Public Instruction as a statewide family engagement coordinator.
+Hector works at CESA 2 as the WSPEI Coordinator.
 He is the Executive Director and founder of PADRES E HIJOS EN ACCION.
 “I envision a world in which all people with disabilities have the opportunity to enhance their quality of life, and strengthen the civic life of the community as a whole.
 I see the Board as an opportunity to reach this goal.”

 Andy Thain is a self-advocate with cerebral palsy.
 From 2011-2016, he started and ran his own business that helped other people with disabilities who relied on in-home care, He is very interested in addressing the caregiver shortage as well as issues around integrated employment for people with disabilities.
 “I believe given the right supports everyone should be able to have the opportunity to work and live fulfilling lives.”